zandershah/notes/music140.md

 - At it's peak in the 1920s, 1930s, 21000 publishers, 36000 composers.
 - Develops an efficient way of creating music, **divisions of labour** (composer, lyricist, publisher, publicity, performers).
 Allows for quality control and efficiency.
 - Lyric style is still the same as before, idealized romance.
-- Music is made to be aasy to play / sing.
+- Music is made to be easy to play / sing.
 AABA musical form (upper case for melody) - verse verse bridge verse.
     - Specifies the melody.
-    - easy to play, easy to sing with simple phrasing and range
+    - Easy to play, easy to sing with simple phrasing and range

-Example: "Somewhere Over the Rainbow" (Arden / Harburg 1939)
+Example: "Somewhere Over the Rainbow" (Arlen / Harburg 1939)

 There was no focus on singer at this time, more on songs.
 Popular songs were not linked to an artist.
 There is also no distinction based on age (e.g. people of all ages would like big bands).